-On November 2nd 1976, two young Aboriginal men - a Wiradjuri man named Paul Coe and Bundjalung man, Cecil Patten along with an Australian solicitor, Bruce Miles rowed ashore to Dover harbour in a small and rapidly sinking boat.
+On November 2nd 1976, two young Aboriginal men - Wiradjuri man Paul Coe and Bundjalung man Cecil Patten along with an Australian solicitor, Bruce Miles rowed ashore to Dover harbour in a small and rapidly sinking boat.
 Escaping the freezing English winter waters they swam to shore, climbing up onto the pebbled beach beneath the symbolic white cliffs.
 Armed with boomerangs and the Aboriginal flag they took hold and claimed the United Kingdom as Aboriginal Land, on behalf of all Aboriginal people.
 In front of a group of onlookers, (some of whom by chance happened to be Australian tourists) they announced their Sovereignty by planting the Aboriginal flag into the ground.
-They peacefully handed out gifts for the English which included beads, trinkets and pieces of red cloth.
+They peacefully handed out gifts for the English which included beads and pieces of red cloth.
 The English watched the invasion unfold, amused by the events, they happily accepted these gifts whereby ultimately and unknowingly accepting their new Sovereign leadership.

 Accompanying this dramatic invasion was a letter to James Callaghan, the Prime Minister of the United Kingdom.
 Written by Bob Merritt on behalf of the Aboriginal Legal Service, they laid out their terms of conquest and were quick to point out the historical paralleled events 200 years earlier.

 The Dover Beach flag planting was a symbolic event for Aboriginal people.
 A paradox and a reverse reminder of the invasion that happened 200 years earlier on the shores of Botany Bay.
 The more amused the British were by watching this peaceful invasion unfold on Dover beach, the more effortless was the highlighting of the underlying farcical untruths of the terra nullius claim, stating Australia was uninhabited land when the British arrived in 1770.